Website in question: ssai.info

 - hard coded theme, doesn’t play with Gutenberg

-- visual identity established and happy to keep at least color scheme
+- visual identity established and happy to keep this overall

-- static content, about 70 pages, 70 posts.
-All content is maintained by the webmaster with some future help by a non-tech savvy secretary (used to wordpresss)
+- all content is maintained by the webmaster with some future help by a non-tech savvy secretary (used to wordpresss)

-- a couple of forms, a newsletter, an event calendar
+- a couple of forms, a newsletter, an event calendar, all defunct

 Wishlist, two fold